 Upon completion of the reinstatement leak-test, the pipeline pressure was equalised allowing the Remote Tecno Plugs to be hydraulically unset and pigged back to the launcher.
 Each isolation plug was then removed from the launcher before transporting back to STATS facility in Qatar.

 Alasdair Arthur, Project Engineer for STATS Group in Qatar, said: “The isolation scope was completed as planned, enabling the bypass pipework modification to be completed incident-free and within the planned shutdown.
 The successful delivery of the project is testament to the teamwork and good communication between all parties.”

-Vikas Shangari, General Manager for Qatar, added: “Utilising the Remote Tecno Plugs provided the operator with a very high value proposition, meeting their sustainability development goals and eliminating the need to flare 80 km of sour gas inventory from the 38” trunkline.
-The double block isolation provided safety assurance to carry out the hot works which improved plant integrity and led to a reduced shutdown duration, ultimately increasing operational performance”.
+Vikas Shangari, General Manager for Qatar, added: “Utilising the Remote Tecno Plugs provided the operator with a very high value proposition and supported their progress towards sustainability goals by reducing the need to depressurise or flare 80 km of sour gas inventory from the 38” trunkline.
+The double block isolation provided safety assurance to carry out the hot works which improved plant integrity, leading to a reduced shutdown duration and increasing operational performance”.